million-9/million-9/README.md

 ---

-## ✨ Motto
+## 💬 Motto

-> “Strive not to be a success, but rather to be of value.” – *Albert Einstein*
+> *"Strive not to be a success, but rather to be of value." – Albert Einstein*

 ---

-<p align="center">⭐ If my work resonates with you, consider starring my repos or reaching out!</p>
+<p align="center">🌟 Let's collaborate!
+Feel free to connect or star my repositories.</p>